What I'm working on.

 Stateless renderer driven by canonical schema

 The SVG renderer decides nothing.
-A canonical row plan — a typed JSON schema specifying every stitch, column position, row direction, and turning chain status — is fully resolved before the first line is drawn.
+A canonical row plan, a typed JSON schema specifying every stitch, column position, row direction, and turning chain status, is fully resolved before the first line is drawn.
 Same input always produces the same output.
-This enables batch quality testing across 22 patterns and makes rendering bugs trivially reproducible.
-The alternative was resolving geometry at draw time, where debugging is guesswork.
+This enables batch quality testing across patterns and makes rendering bugs trivially reproducible.
+The alternative was resolving geometry at draw time, where debugging was guesswork.

 Autonomous Execution Engine (IntentOS)